UPDATED: August 11, 2017

 For DIY enthusiasts, GoDaddy offers several site-building options for beginner and intermediate users.

-Intermediate DIY websites for teachers: Managed WordPress
+Intermediate DIY teacher websites: Managed WordPress

 WordPress is a popular option for websites with increased flexibility and functionality — although they do require a bit more skill to build.
 GoDaddy’s Managed WordPress might be the way to go if you want a bit of extra support.
 We handle the hosting setup, daily backups, core WordPress security updates and more — plus offer 24/7 support if ever you need a little help.